 You should never accept an engagement when you’re hiding the fact that you’ve got thousands of dollars of debt in credit cards.
 And what about your new partner: what do you know about their financial health?
 Further, if you have gotten this far when it comes to getting engaged, you should have already known about the other person’s financial habits.
 If you can exchange credit reports, you shouldn’t be exchanging vows.

 The fifth issue falls on lifestyle and maturity.
 How you live your life prior to engagement should be just the same when you do get engaged.
 Don’t find yourself with someone who suddenly upends their life and is a completely different person.
 It could be they didn’t party before, but now that they are engaged they are crazy everywhere you go.
 It is possible you both like to party, but the other has just taken it way too far in the last couple of months.

 Both people should have the same lifestyle that each other likes.
 If there is a sudden change in how you lead your lifestyle, then you may run into problems.
 Next, maturity can be everything when you get engaged.
 Maturity can go along way in terms of how you will handle problems in life.
 Have a heart to heart talk and address all of your questions.

-There are people out there who dream of getting engaged.
-That’s all good and dandy, but you still need to look at reality.
-Have a good grip on who your partner is and know they are the right person for you.
-You need to be emotionally locked into the other person.
+If you are missing the closeness of the early days of your failed marriage, you may be dreaming of getting engaged.
+That’s all fine and dandy, but you still need to look at reality.
+Have a good handle on who your partner is and why they are the right person for you.
+You need to be emotionally locked into the other person – but, since the is the second time around for you, you also need to be smart.
 Finally, your lifestyle shouldn’t adjust drastically because you are engaged.
 Face life’s problems head-on with all the maturity you can muster.
 If your partner is immature, then sit them down and have a serious talk.